Snitkin-Lab-Umich/QCD/README.md

 ```

-snakemake -s QCD.smk -p --configfile config/config.yaml --cores all
+snakemake -s workflow/QCD.smk -p --configfile config/config.yaml --cores all

 ```

->Run QCD on Great lakes HPC
+>Run QCD directly on terminal (**_note: if you close your computer/shut down terminal, the pipeline will stop running.
+Terminal window has to be open until pipeline runs to completion._**)

 ```

-snakemake -s QCD.smk -p --use-conda --use-singularity --use-envmodules -j 999 --cluster "sbatch -A {cluster.account} -p {cluster.partition} -N {cluster.nodes}  -t {cluster.walltime} -c {cluster.procs} --mem-per-cpu {cluster.pmem} --output=slurm_out/slurm-%j.out" --conda-frontend conda --cluster-config config/cluster.json --configfile config/config.yaml --latency-wait 1000 --nolock
+snakemake -s workflow/QCD.smk -p --use-conda --use-singularity --use-envmodules -j 999 --cluster "sbatch -A {cluster.account} -p {cluster.partition} -N {cluster.nodes}  -t {cluster.walltime} -c {cluster.procs} --mem-per-cpu {cluster.pmem} --output=slurm_out/slurm-%j.out" --conda-frontend conda --cluster-config config/cluster.json --configfile config/config.yaml --latency-wait 1000 --nolock

 ```
-> Submit QCD as a batch job.
+> Submit QCD as a batch job (**reccommended**)

 Change these `SBATCH` commands: `--job-name` to a more descriptive name like run_QCD, `--mail-user` to your email address, `--time` depending on the number of samples you have (should be more than what you specified in `cluster.json`).
 Feel free to make changes to the other flags if you are comfortable doing so.
 Once you have made the necessary changes, save the below script as `run_QCD.sbat`.
-Don't forget to submit QCD to Slurm! `sbatch run_QCD.sbat`.
+Don't forget to submit QCD to Slurm! `sbatch bash_script_to_run_QCD.sbat`.

 ```
 #!/bin/bash